Why you’re obsessed with checking your partner’s phone and how to break the unhealthy habit

 I used to get upset that he watches porn, but when I looked at it objectively, he wasn’t any less attentive or attracted to me.
 I only made up those stories in my head because I was so insecure.
 Porn was only an issue in our relationship when I made it an issue.

 It’s like hearing about your friends who are getting divorced.
-It immediately creates a fear of, “Are we gonna get divorced too?”
+It immediately creates a fear of, “Are we going to get divorced too?”
 You have to be so secure in yourself and your relationship that you are able to separate the statistics of what’s going in other relationships from your own.

 You have to be completely present in the reality of your relationship to know what’s true.